Today's History Trivia for May 10

 1963 Lisa Nowak American astronaut.
 In 2007 she was arrested for attempted kidnapping after driving from Houston to Orlando and confronting another female astronaut who was dating her ex-boyfriend.
 Her travel supplies included a adult diapers, a black wig, rubber tubing, gloves, BB-pistol, and plastic bags.

 1837 P. B. S. Pinchback d.
 1921 (Pinckney Benton Stewart), American publisher, politician.
-He was the first African American to become governor of a U.S. state (1872, Louisiana).
+He was the first African American governor of a U.S. state (1872, Louisiana).
 Born to a black freed slave and her former master in Georgia.
-As Senate president pro tempore, Pinchback succeeded to the position of acting lieutenant governor upon the death of Oscar Dunn (1871).
-In 1872, the governor was impeached.
-State law required him to step aside until his impeachment case was tried.
-Pinchback then served in his place for about 6 weeks until his term ended.
+When the lieutenant governor Oscar Dunn died, Pinchback, as Senate president pro tempore, succeeded to the position of acting lieutenant governor (1871).
+In 1872, when the governor was impeached, state law required the governor to step aside until his impeachment case was tried.
+Pinchback served in his place for about 6 weeks until his term ended.

 1960 Bono Vox (Paul Hewson), Irish singer, with U2.
 Music: Sunday Bloody Sunday (1983) and With You Or Without You (1987, #1).